-Over-the-Rhine is the ever-changing historic neighborhood that's directly north of Downtown.
-And today, it's hardly recognizable from a decade ago, due to the accelerated construction and urban development happening on nearly every street corner.
+Over-the-Rhine is the ever-changing historic neighborhood located directly north of Downtown.
+Today it's hardly recognizable from a decade ago due to the accelerated construction and urban development happening on nearly every street corner.

-If you were to look at pictures from just five years ago and compare them to the present day, the changes would be sweeping and dramatic.
-And that's what we're about to present to you.
-The person who had the forethought to document these street corners (which will forever be immortalized in history) is Travis Estell.
+If you look at photos from five years ago and compare them to present day, the changes are often dramatic.
+Thankfully, at least one person had the forethought to document it.
+His name is Travis Estell.

-Note: The majority of the images are Estell's, though he did, at times, have to pull from the 3CDC archive.
+Note: The majority of the images are Estell's, though he did, at times, pull from the 3CDC archive to illustrate the changes.
 All of this is noted appropriately in the captions in the gallery above.

 - - -

 Cincinnati Refined: What’s your story, Travis?

 Travis Estell: I'm a life-long Cincinnatian who grew up on the far east side, moved to the city when I began attending UC, and have now been living in Over-the-Rhine for about five years.
 I work as a software developer.
 For fun, I do a lot of photography, blogging, and podcasting, which can be found on UrbanCincy and various social media sites.

 TE: UrbanCincy is a website covering Cincinnati's urban core, from new businesses to transportation to politics to the arts.
 We started in 2007, when a lot of new development was beginning to happen in the city, but most local media outlets weren't yet giving it much coverage.
 It's been incredible to see how that's changed over the past decade, and how quickly Cincinnati has embraced its urban neighborhoods again.

 CR: How would you classify your style of photography?